use-the-fork/synapse/docs/traits/hook-trait.md

 # Hook Traits

-If you would like to modify part of a Pending Agent task you can do so directly inside the agent class.
+To modify a part of a `PendingAgentTask`, you can do so directly within the agent class.

-To get started you will need to add the interface that matches the part of the agent lifecycle you want to hook in to.
-This will add the proper resolver methods to your agent.
-Below is a listing of hooks that are available for more information on when these hooks fire please see the [Agent Lifecycle section](/agents/agent-lifecycle).
+To begin, add the interface that corresponds to the part of the agent lifecycle you want to hook into.
+This will add the appropriate resolver methods to your agent.
+Below is a list of available hooks.
+For more details on when these hooks fire, refer to the [Agent Lifecycle section](/agents/agent-lifecycle).

 - `HasBootAgentHook`
 - `HasStartThreadHook`
-- `HasStartIterationHook`
 - `HasStartIterationHook`
 - `HasPromptGeneratedHook`
 - `HasPromptParsedHook`